Skip to main content

 1

-The Content Agent reads your product catalog: names, descriptions, attributes like material, size, colour and price range.
+The Content Agent reads your product catalog: names, descriptions, and attributes like brands, materials, and styles.
 This context engineering is core to how it generates content.
-By providing the right context, we use LLMs more like a summarisation engine than a hallucination engine.
+By providing the right context, we use LLMs more like a summarization engine than a hallucination engine.

 2